A topic from the subject of Organic Chemistry in Chemistry.

 Introduction

 Lipids are a diverse group of organic compounds that include fats, oils, waxes, and steroids.
 They are essential for the structure and function of cells and play a variety of important roles in the body.
-In this experiment, we will investigate the chemical properties of lipids by performing two simple tests.
+This experiment investigates the chemical properties of lipids using two simple tests: the iodine test for unsaturation and the Sudan IV test for the presence of lipids.

 Materials